datadrivenharshal/datadrivenharshal/README.md

-- 👋 Hi, I’m @datadrivenharshal
+- 👋 Hi, I’m Harshal Pawar
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Machine Learning and Neural Networks
+- 🌱 I’m currently learning Machine Learning and Emerging Technologies
 - 💞️ I’m looking to collaborate on Deep Learning Projects
 - 📫 Reach me via LinkedIn https://www.linkedin.com/in/datadrivenharshal/
-- ⚡ Fun fact: People should believe that I am The DATA GOD

 <!---
 datadrivenharshal/datadrivenharshal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.